msft-davidlee/contoso-coffee-house/AKS.md

 # APIM Demo with Postman
 1. Install [Postman](https://www.postman.com/downloads/) if it is not yet installed.
 2. Import Test\PointsAPI.postman_collection.json into your Postman
 3. Create the following environment variables.
-Note that you should have these information in Azure Key Vault.
+Note that you should have these information in Azure Key Vault which was configured in a [previous step](/AZUREBLUEPRINTS.md).
     1. TenantId
     2. ClientId
     3. ClientSecret
+    4. SubscriptionKey (This comes from APIM, not Azure Key Vault)
 4. Now you can execute the *Client Credentials Flow* step to get the token.
 5. Change the URL from *https://demo.contoso.com* to the URL of APIM for both the *Get points* and *Award Points From Transaction* steps.
 6. Next, you can execute the *Get points* step to get the points using a Member Id.
 7. Lastly, you can execute the *Award Points From Transaction* step and see points being awarded.
 8. You can review Application Insights Application Map to review the traffic flow.
 Note that it could take several minutes before the Application Map shows the traffic flow.
+9. Now we can change the URL to Frontdoor and repeat the steps above.